EtheaDev/SVGShellExtensions/README.md

 5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).

 ## Release Notes ##

+14 Sep 2024: ver.
+3.2.3
+- Built with Delphi 12.2
+- Update Image32 Engine to fix rendering of some SVG Icons

 27 Aug 2024: ver.
 3.2.2
 - Use of TFormTabsBar component (Delphi 12) for paging